fortitudo-tech/fortitudo.tech/docs/source/examples.rst

 we note that we must allocate more to the riskier assets in order to reach the 5% expected return target.

-From the allocation results, we note that the portfolios suffer from the well-known issues of concentrated portfolios.
-There are several ways of addressing this issue in practice, e.g., take parameter uncertainty into account and introduce transaction costs or turnover constraints with an initially diversified portfolio.
-These topics are however beyond the scope of this example and package.
+We can also compute efficient frontiers for the prior and posterior probabilies.

-We can also compute an efficient frontier for the prior probabilies.
-The number of portfolios used to span the frontier is by default set to 9:
+First the prior probabilities:

 .. code-block:: python

     front = cvar_opt.efficient_frontier()
     print(np.round(pd.DataFrame(front * 100, index=instrument_names), 1))

 The gives the following output::